-- a) where appropriate, the successful applicant will be required to provide an enhanced DBS certificate; - b) where appropriate, prohibition from teaching and prohibition from management checks will be conducted by the Foundation; - c) the Foundation will seek references on short-listed candidates and may approach previous employers for information to verify particular experience or qualifications, before interview; - d) if the applicant is currently working with children, on either a paid or voluntary basis, her/his current employer will be asked about disciplinary offences relating to children, including any in which the penalty is "time expired" (that is, where a warning could no longer be taken into account in any new disciplinary hearing for example) and whether the applicant has been the subject of any child protection concerns and if so, the outcome of any enquiry or disciplinary procedure.
-If the applicant is not currently working with children but has done so in the past, that previous employer will be asked about those issues; and - e) providing false information is an offence and could result in the application being rejected or summary dismissal if the applicant has been selected and may also lead to a referral to the police.
+- a) where appropriate, the successful applicant will be required to provide an enhanced DBS certificate: - b) where appropriate, prohibition from teaching and prohibition from management checks will be conducted by the Foundation; - the Foundation will seek references on short-listed candidates and may approach previous employers for information to verify particular experience or qualifications and that the Foundation will consider carrying out online checks as part of the short-listing process and before interview; - d) if the applicant is currently working with children, on either a paid or voluntary basis, theirtheircurrent employer will be asked about disciplinary offences relating to children, including any in which the penalty is "time expired" (that is, where a warning could no longer be taken into account in any new disciplinary hearing for example) and whether the applicant has been the subject of any child protection concerns and if so, the outcome of any enquiry or disciplinary procedure.
+If the applicant is not currently working with children but has done so in the past, that previous employer will be asked about those issues.
+Where neither the current nor previous employment has involved working with children, the Foundation will still ask the current employer about the candidate's suitability to work with children.
+Where the candidate has no previous employment history, the Foundation may request character references which may include references from the candidate's school or university; and - e) providing false information is an offence and could result in the application being rejected or summary dismissal if the applicant has been selected and may also lead to a referral to the police.